daansteemit/steemrepair/registration.md

 Click green button "Delegate via SteemConnect.com"

-( to undelegate repeat the steps, but instead
+( to un-delegate repeat the steps, but instead
 Amount: 100
 write
 Amount: 0)

 -----

-Voting is automatic and voting percentage is adjusted depending on the average posts per day.
+Voting is automatic and the voting percentage is adjusted depending on the average posts per day.

-In case of the need we can switch between automatic and manual voting.
+In case of the need, we can switch between automatic and manual voting.

 -----

 After you do this, report to admin or mods so we can add you to the team in Discord server, and in the Fanbase ( and voting list for manual mode)